Fortnite’s growth has slowed, but here’s why its peak is yet to come

 “Fortnite’s peak may be behind us,” reads SuperData’s report.
 “Fortnite revenue is up only 2 percent from June.
 Growth was modest despite developer Epic Games releasing Season 5 of the game’s battle pass midway through the month.”

 None of this should suggest that Fortnite is failing.
 The game made $318 million across all platform in May, according to a SuperData estimate.
-That is huge.
+The research firm uses behavioral data to extrapolate revenue, so it doesn’t know exact figures for a game like Fortnite.
+But it’s also the only game in town for getting insight into the performance of a privately owned game.

+And even if $318 million is off by 10 percent or more, it is still huge.
 And it looks like it has made around that same amount in June and July as well.
 The research firm is pointing out that growth from June to July is much smaller than it was from March to April and then April to May.

 And it’s possible that Fortnite’s unprecedented growth is behind it, but I doubt it for one major reason: Christmas.